Employee Referral Program: Everything You Need to Know

 When creating a referral program, the first step is to determine the goal.
 Some companies seek to improve diversity with referrals, while others seek to up referrals in specific departments of the company like sales or marketing.

 If an employee is excited to share the news about a job opening, then the applicant is more likely to believe it is a great company to work for.
 The next objective to aim for is to create an easy-to-follow process.
 This is essential to getting candidates to apply for a job, and the same applies to referrals.
 The referral process shouldn't be lengthy, complicated, or require lots of clicks.

 Consider using a referral software or platform.
-The kind of software allows hiring managers and recruiters to send requests for referrals for particular positions.
-Referral software is also a good option if the company wants to help employees share open positions with the social network.
+This kind of software allows hiring managers and recruiters to send requests for referrals for particular positions.
+Referral software is also a good option if the company wants to help employees share open positions with their social network.
 The less work an employee has to do to refer a candidate, the more successful the referral program will be!